c4r3/XLSX-Reader/README.md

 # XLSX-Reader

-XLSX-Reader
+Just a pure Scala XLSX reader for the famous office suite spreadsheets generator.
-Just a pure Scala XLSX reader.
 It's aimed at parsing of XLSX file without any other libraries (i.e. no POI Stuff here).

 Base features: